oroinc/documentation/user_guide/intro_nav_pinned_pages.rst

 |

-When you’ve pinned a page the pin icon will turn yellow and the link to a page will appear in the pin bar on the top.
+When you’ve pinned a page, the pin icon will turn yellow and a link to the page will appear in the pin bar at the top.

 |